0x0m/writeups/tryhackme/sea_surfer/README.md

 ![](images/10.PNG)

-Lets grab the hash from kyle and crack it with `hashcat -O -m 400 -a 0 -o cracked.txt hashes.txt /usr/share/wordlists/rockyou.txt`.
+Let's grab the hash from kyle and crack it with `hashcat -O -m 400 -a 0 -o cracked.txt hashes.txt /usr/share/wordlists/rockyou.txt`.

 cracked.txt
 ```